SiegeKnightt/VGR-Bot/README.md

 # VGR-Bot
 This Discord bot will compare two player's steam libraries and then lists the games they have in common and then provides a suggestion for a game they should play together.
 This bot utilizes the Discord API and Steam API.
-The goal of this project was to better understand how to implement API's and create a fun game suggester for my friends and I.
+The goal of this project was to better understand how to implement API's and create a way for my friends and I to easily see which games we all own.

 ## Deployment Instructions
  - Create a .env file with your discord key, discord server name, and Steam API key